 The ITA implements comprehensive, expert-led anti-doping programs or parts of these programs on behalf of Code Signatories in strict compliance with the World Anti-Doping Code and its connected International Standards.

 The ITA offers the full range of activities required to run comprehensive anti-doping programs for our partners.
 You can find more information on our range of expertise here.

 Next to our work for our partners’ individual clean sport programs, we also support global anti-doping efforts through various initiatives:

 The amount of doping controls that the ITA implements each year depends on the volume of its partnerships and the level of the delegation of its partners’ anti-doping programs.

-Currently, the ITA performs around 26’000 tests per year.
+Currently, the ITA collects over 36’000 samples per year.